-ECC is defined as "the presence of 1 or more decayed (noncavitated or cavitated lesions), missing (due to caries), or filled tooth surfaces" in any primary tooth in a child 71 months of age or younger.^{2,3} In children younger than 3 years of age, any sign of smooth-surface caries is indicative of severe early childhood caries (S-ECC).
-From ages 3 through 5, 1 or more cavitated, missing (due to caries), or filled smooth surfaces in primary maxillary anterior teeth or a decayed, missing, or filled score of ≥ 4 (age 3), ≥ 5 (age 4), or ≥ 6 (age 5) surfaces constitutes S-ECC.4 mentable carbohydrates (eg, juice, milk, formula, soda) increases the risk of caries due to prolonged contact between sugars in the consumed liquid and cariogenic bacteria on the susceptible teeth.6 Frequent bottle feeding at night, breast-feeding on demand, and extended and repetitive use of a no-spill training cup are associated with, but not consistently implicated in, ECC.
-The major reservoir from which infants acquire mutans streptococci is their mother's saliva.^{5.7} The success of the transmission and resultant colonization of maternal mutans streptococci depends largely on the magnitude of the innoculum.8 Infants and toddlers whose mothers have high levels of mutans streptococci, a result of untreated caries, are at greater risk of acquiring the organism than children whose mothers have low levels.
-Consequently, it has been shown that suppressing maternal reservoirs of mutans streptococci via dental rehabilitation and antimicrobial treatments can prevent or delay infant inoculation.9
+Caries is biofilm-mediated acid demineralization of enamel or dentin.
+The disease of ECC is defined as "the presence of 1 or more decayed (noncavitated or cavitated lesions), missing (due to caries), or filled tooth surfaces" in any primary tooth in a child 71 months of age or younger. ^{2,3} In children younger than 3 years of age, any sign of smooth-surface caries is indicative of severe early childhood caries (S-ECC).
+From ages 3 through 5, 1 or more cavitated, missing (due to caries), or filled smooth surfaces in primary maxillary anterior teethor a decayed, missing, or filled score of \geq 4 (age 3), \geq 5 (age 4), or \geq 6 (age 5) surfaces constitutes S-ECC.4 fermentable carbohydrates (sucrose), and teeth (nonshedding tooth surfaces).5 Given the proper time, these variables induce incipient carious lesions that continue to progress.5 Frequent consumption of liquids containing fermentable carbohydrates (eg, juice, milk, formula, soda) increases the risk of caries due to prolonged contact between sugars in the consumed liquid and cariogenic bacteria on the susceptible teeth.6 Frequent bottle feeding at night, breast-feeding on demand, and extended and repetitive use of a no-spill training cup are associated with, but not consistently implicated in, ECC.7